walmartlabs/concord-website/docs/getting-started/policies.md

 }
 ```

-If someone tries to use the forbidden URL in their `get_url`, they will see a
+If someone tries to use the forbidden URL in their `get_url`, they see a
-message like so:
+message in the process log:

 ```
 ANSIBLE:  [ERROR]: Task 'get_url (get_url)' is forbidden by the task policy: Found a
 ANSIBLE: forbidden URL